Wind for Schools Project

 Wind Energy Curricula

-Through the Wind for Schools project, curricula were developed and implemented at the university and K-12 levels.
+Through the Wind for Schools project, curricula have been developed and implemented at the university and K-12 levels.

-At the university level, the project aimed to educate college students in wind energy applications with a focus on hands-on small wind project development through classes and field work.
-The Wind Application Centers developed and shared curricula, with each institution focusing on technical areas that are the strengths of the respective professors and institutions.
+At the university level, the project aims to educate college students in wind energy applications with a focus on hands-on small wind project development through classes and field work.
+The Wind Application Centers develop and share curricula, with each institution focusing on technical areas that are the strengths of the respective professors and institutions.

 Wind Energy System

-With education as the primary driver, the standard Wind for Schools system consisted of a SkyStream 3.7, 2.4-kilowatt wind turbine on a 70-foot guyed or 60-foot monopole tower.
+Education, not energy production, has been the primary driver of the standard Wind for Schools turbine installations.
+Most of the installed systems have been SkyStream 3.7, 2.4-kilowatt wind turbines on 70-foot guyed or 60-foot monopole towers.
 More information on the wind for school system can be found in the Wind for Schools Project Power System Brief.

 Participants, Affiliates, and Funding